gdbooks/LegacyOpenGL/Chapter4/projections.md

 GL.Ortho(-10f * aspect, 10f * aspect, -10f, 10f, -100f, 100f);
 ```

+Test this by drawing a cube and resizing the window to be much wider than it is tall.
+Try it both with accounting for aspect ratio and without.
+See the difference between how the two look.

 ##Perspective
 Altough orthographic projections can be interesting (not always in a good way) you need to create perspective projections to make realistic looking images.